RimaSem/Project-Landing-Page/README.md

-# Project-Landing-Page
+# Landing Page

-For the Odin Project - Foundations Course
+A practice project from 'The Odin Project - Foundations Course' curriculum.